Yawen502/Computations_in_neural_network/codebase/week_9_code/update log week 9.md

 ### Do a comparison graph:

+- full GRU
 - simple GRU
-- full GRU
 - vanilla RNN
-- STP nonDale/Dale (MA)
+- STP nonDaleCB
+- STPDaleCB
-- DaleCB MA only
+- DaleCB
-- CB, CB-GRU refer to overleaf equation (40)
+- CB-GRU
-- STPDaleCB MA
-- SSTP (we're not going to do it)

 Think of a good presentation form of the graph, try to make it not too busy.
 Do some summary plots in other forms e.g. bar plot